"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 When Karpathy says "decade of agents" (not "year of agents" as some labs claimed), he's not being pessimistic.
 He's being realistic based on 15 years of watching cutting-edge researchers struggle with these problems.

-And at each phase, people predicted AGI was "just around the corner" once we solved [insert current bottleneck].
+Throughout each phase, the industry has repeatedly declared AGI "just around the corner" once we solved whatever seemed to be the current bottleneck.

 The Conclusion This Demands